12 Ways to Make the Most Out of a Virtual Career Fair

-Because recruiters at career fairs come in contact with many candidates and resumes, you can use this chance to refresh their memory and remind them about why you’re a promising candidate, why you’re interested in the company and the skills or experience you bring to the table.
+Because recruiters at career fairs come in contact with many candidates and resumes, you can use this chance to refresh their memory and remind them about why you’re a promising candidate, why you’re interested in the company, and the skills and experiences you bring to the table.

 Get excited for the future of career fairs

-With this expert advice in hand, navigate the new waters of virtual career fairs with ease.
-You never know—it just might get your foot in the door of a field you’re vying for, or even land you the job of your dreams.
+With this expert advice in hand, you’ll navigate the new waters of virtual career fairs with ease.
+You never know—it just might get your foot in the door of a field you’re vying for or even land you the job of your dreams.